 We recruit entry-level positions in the Supply (Culinary & Logistics), Deck and Engine departments.
 Oftentimes mariners with skill-sets suited for other departments apply for these positions.
 Our flexible career paths allow qualified employees to compete for their desired department, once the right position becomes available.

 The mission will take you all over the globe while offering federal job security, hands-on training, and career advancement opportunities.
 Other advantages include diversity of fleet and platforms, overtime pay, flexible career paths, service to country and the camaraderie that comes with life at sea.

-While it is not required, gaining sea-time experience will improve your chances of being selected for MSC employment.
+While it is not required, gaining sea-going experience will improve your chances of being selected for MSC employment.
 Visit our Training School page to find schools in your area.
-You may also consider enrolling to build additional maritime skill sets.
+You may also consider enrolling to build additional maritime skill-sets.

-- Complete an MSC information request form.
-This will begin your pre-application profile creation process and allow us to better assist you and keep you informed.
+- Start the Process by creating your pre-application profile, this will allow us to better assist you and keep you informed.

 - Request your History of Assignments and records of any maritime related courses you’ve completed.
 This will help you communicate your skills and experience as you move through the application process.

 - Obtain a Transportation Workers Identification Card (TWIC) and/or Department of Defense Common Access Card (CAC).
 The TWIC will be required in order to apply for your MMC.
 Find TWIC office locations.

 - Obtain a U.S. Tourist Passport.
 This is different than your military issued passport.

 - Obtain your Merchant Mariner Credential (MMC).
 Download the MMC application and submit to the U.S. Coast Guard to review your maritime experience and endorse you for certain levels of responsibility.